-The flavor and aroma of the Wild Rock Oolong compared to other Oolongs is usually gone pretty quick unlike other wild and ancient tree teas.
-2-3 cups is pretty standard for brews.
+The flavor and aroma of the Wild Rock Oolong compared to other Oolongs is usually gone pretty quick, unlike other wild and ancient tree teas.
+2-3 cups are pretty standard for brews.
 The first cup he said was a surprise and it should be a great one at that.

 You need to savor and drink this kind of Oolong very, very slowly.
 This is how they were drinking these kinds of Oolongs since ancient times.